MystenLabs/sui/crates/sui-indexer/README.md

 diesel setup --database-url="<DATABASE_URL>"
 diesel database reset --database-url="<DATABASE_URL>"
 ```
-Note that you need an existing database for the above to work.
-Using the DATABASE_URL example in the previous code, replace `gegao` with the name of your database.
+Note that you need an existing database for this to work.
+Using the DATABASE_URL example in the comment of the previous code, replace `gegao` with the name of your database.

 2. Checkout to your target branch